dalal76/Homework1/homework1.md

 Write your narrative below

-\`3.
+variables : 7 \`3.
 Copy the code provided in the homework documentation and paste it here.

 (4 points)